ibm-cloud-docs/discovery-data/enrichments.md

 1. Enter a term and select the **+** button.
 Continue adding terms.
 When enough terms have been added, addtional terms will be suggested.
 1. Click **Save dictionary**.
 1. Choose the collections(s) and fields(s) you want to apply the dictionary to and click **Apply**.

+Dictionary suggestions will not generate unless the **Parts of Speech** enrichment is turned on.
+{: tip}

 To upload a dictionary: